nicolemitchell/personal_website/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-I am a master's student in computer science at Rice University, advised by Dr. Lydia Kavraki.
-My current research in chemoinformatics applies graph theory, network science and machine learning techniques to model drugs and predict their metabolism, which will help inform the safety and efficacy of medicines.
+I graduated in May with a Master of Science in Computer Science from Rice University, where I was advised by Dr. Lydia Kavraki.
+My research in chemoinformatics applies graph theory, network science and machine learning techniques to model drugs and predict their metabolism, which will help inform the safety and efficacy of medicines.

 I am broadly interested in developing methods of learning on structured data for biomedical applications.
 Given the senitive context of health, I am also passionate about ensuring these models have provable guarantees that support interpretability and fairness.
-I will be graduating with an MS in May 2020, and I am currently exploring opportunities for what to do next!
+I will be joining Google Brain in Berlin through the Google AI Residency in early 2021 and I am currently exploring opportunities to explore in the meantime.

+Outside of research, I enjoy musing on the intersection of science and society, tinkering in my garage, and running along trails in the Sierras, where I am currently based.